Pistachio Nutrition Facts

 Have a diet plan.
 When it comes time to do your grocery shopping, begin by planning out your meals.
 Once your meals have been planned then make a shopping list.
 While you're in the store be sure to stick to your list.
 Focus on buying healthy, and low carbohydrate foods like pistachios, and most other nuts.
 The pistachio is also high in phytosterols associated with lowering cholesterol levels, and may help shield you from certain types of cancer.

-A - Vitamin A helps you see in the dark and stimulates growth of all body cells and tissues.
+Vitamin A is essential for eye health, and help with things like seeing in the dark as well as stimulating growth of all body cells and tissues.

-E – Vitamin E promotes healthy cells and tissues and, as an antioxidant, may play a role in preventing heart disease and cancer.
+Vitamin E Vitamin E promotes healthy cells and tissues and, as an antioxidant, may play a role in preventing heart disease and cancer.